 Good quality wood pellets are only produced once the pellet mill and

 Pro Tip: The pellet making process creates heat, which releases moisture from the raw material.
 Filling the pellet mill processing chamber with raw material stops this moisture escaping (steam).
-This steam is then absorbed by the incoming raw material, which means a raw material above 15% moisture, leading to a die blockage.
+This steam is then absorbed by the incoming raw material.
+This means a raw material above 15% moisture, leading to a die blockage.
 Hence, only feed the pellet mill at a rate which it can process.

 As the temperature of the pellet mill rollers and die increase the productivity of the pellet mill will also increase.
 At this point, you can increase the rate of raw material feed into the pellet mill.
-However, you still don’t want to over feed the pellet mill to stop steam escaping.
-Even at operating tempreture this will still likely lead to a die blockage.
+However, you still don’t want to overfeed the pellet mill to stop steam escaping.
+Even at operating temperature, this will still likely lead to a die blockage.

 Ok, let’s presume you have finished making wood pellets.
 You obviously want to leave the pellet mill in a condition that means the die is not blocked for the next production run.
-Therefore for the last few minutes of operation add in quite a bit of vegetable oil into the mix.
-This will leave a soft oily material in the die, and make it much easier to start making pellets again next time.
+Therefore, for the last few minutes of operation add in quite a bit of vegetable oil into the mix.
+This will leave a soft oily material in the die.
+This will make it much easier to start making pellets again next time.

 Pro Tip: If you are leaving the pellet mill for more than a few days you will need to run the polishing material through the die again.
 This will clean off any corrosion/rust which has formed in the die holes.